Skip to main content

 Rates shown are for Victoria residential properties (owner-occupier).
 First home buyer concessions calculated separately above.
 Always confirm with Revenue Victoria or your conveyancer for the rates applicable to your purchase.

-Frequently asked questions — Victoria stamp duty
+Frequently asked questions — Victoria transfer duty

 Do first home buyers pay stamp duty in Victoria?

-No — first home buyers in Victoria pay zero stamp duty on properties up to $600,000.
+No — first home buyers in Victoria pay no land transfer duty on purchases up to $600,000.
 Between $600,000 and $750,000 a partial concession applies.
 Above $750,000 the full rate applies.

 When do I pay stamp duty in Victoria?